 ED 606.
-Action Research/Special Project (1-6 credits, variable)
+Action Research/Special Project (3 credits)

 Implementation of an action research or a special research project.
 Choice is made individually in consultation with a member of the faculty.
-It is recommended that the action research work be completed over two semesters.
 Prerequisite: ED 605.

 ED 607.
 Prevention Strategies, Classroom Management and Communication (3 credits)